| Home | CV | Research | People | Teaching | Blog |

 See details illustrating our story about sheared interfaces in driven Ising models.

-| The Bayreuth Physics Department runs a channel on YouTube. -Modern times. |
+The Bayreuth Physics Department runs a channel on YouTube, which has turned into a historical document. |